cslab-hub/vizaod/README.md

 # SSODViz - Visual Annotation Verification for Semi-Supervised Object Detection

-This application is designed to verify predicted annotations for semi-supervised object detection visually.
-The main focus is on a simple and intuitive design that makes the process of manual confirmation of predicted labels as easy and fast as possible.
+The SSODViz application is an open-source tool designed to verify predicted annotations for semi-supervised object detection visually.
+The main focus is a simple and intuitive design that makes the process of manual confirmation of predicted labels as easy and fast as possible.

 ![Preview GIF](other/preview.gif)